viet34tqc/nextjs-dj-events/frontend/README.md

 ### Authentication

 - Login
-  - Create a NextJS route for login ('api/login')
+  - Create a NextJS api for login ('api/login')
-  - When the user login, he connects to 'auth/local' endpoint to get the token
+  - When the user login, he connects to 'auth/local' endpoint for authentication.
+  - If the credentials is true, the API returns the user and we save it into the context's user state.
-  - However, when we refresh the page, the credentials is gone as well.
+  - Then we redirect the logged-in user to the dashboard page.
+- Check if user is logged in
-  - So we need to save the user's token into the cookies.
+  - When we refresh the page, the credentials is gone as well.
+So we need to save the user's token into the cookies of the header.
+And we use this token to check if the user is logged in.
+This check is implemented everytime we access to the page.
+  - We create another api for this check, named 'api/user',
+  - We retrieve the token from header and send it to 'users/me' endpoint of Strapi.
+  - If success, the API return the user object and we save it to the context's user state